chef-boneyard/chef-rfc/new/missing-method-missing.md

 The implications of this are that we have to scan every single resource when you type `blah` in a recipe, just so we can catch this one.
-In Chef 12 we will issue a warning and tell you to do this instead:
+In Chef 12 we will issue a deprecation warning and tell you to do this instead:

 ```ruby
 class MyResource < Chef::Resource